BATTERY BACKUP SYSTEMS CHECKLIST

 Battery technology continues to improve in efficiency and costs continue to decline.
 There are many things to consider when purchasing a battery system.
 A standalone solar or wind generator will not provide energy all of the time and are usually programmed to shut down when utility power is lost to the service.
 Remember, alternatives to battery backup include propane or gas generators.

-COST – General rule of thumb is it will double your cost when looking at combining battery backup with a solar installation.
-We advise you compare the cost of a propane or gas-powered backup generator installation instead, which is often a less expensive alternative to a battery backup system.
+General rule of thumb is that it currently will double your cost when looking at combining battery backup with a solar installation.
+We advise you to compare the cost of a propane or gas-powered backup generator installation instead, which is often a less expensive alternative to a battery backup system.

 There are advantages to having a battery backup system, including reducing your electric bill when the system is combined with a photovoltaic (solar) system, having power during a utility power outage, and possibly for peak demand shaving.
 Typically, homes that pair well with battery backup systems are designed from the ground up with energy conservation in mind.
 They will most likely be reliant on propane for all heat sourcing in the household.